Breast Enlargement Surgery

 The operation takes place under a general anaesthetic and whilst there are a number of methods of performing the procedure, the following is a description of the commonest technique carried out by Mr Price.

 A small cut is made under the breast, near the fold.
-Some ladies will also need a small ‘lift’ procedure during the operation.
-When this is carried out, the implant is put in through the Breast Lift incisions.
 A pocket is then made to place the implant – this can be either directly under the breast tissue (sub-mammary), or under the muscle of the chest wall (sub-pectoral – the muscle is called the Pectoralis major).
 Once the pocket is made, a drain is placed and the implants inserted.
 The wounds are then sutured with dissolving sutures and dressings are applied.

 The decision regarding whether the implant should be sub-mammary or sub-pectoral is made at the initial consultation with Mr Price.
-Generally, sub-mammary is Mr Price’s preferred position but this means that in the upper part of the breast, the implant is only covered by skin and fat – if you are lucky enough to be very thin, this may mean your implant is more obvious and so the sub-pectoral position may be better.
-The downside of the sub-pectoral position is that it can be more painful after the procedure and can, sometimes, bleed more after the operation.
+Generally, sub-mammary is Mr Price’s preferred position but this means that in the upper part of the breast, the implant is only covered by skin and fat – if you are slim, this may mean your implant is more obvious and so the sub-pectoral position may be better.
+The downside of the sub-pectoral position is that the cleavage is limited.

 For information on the implants themselves, please look at the Breast Implants page.